manuelacollis/manuelacollis.github.io/_pages/about.md

 I hold a MA in Law and Diplomacy from the Fletcher School at Tufts University, USA, and a BSc in Business Administration with Specialization in Banking and Finance from Bern University of Applied Sciences, Switzerland.
 Prior to joining the Ph.D.
 Program, I was a Research Associate at Harvard Business School.

+I will be on the 2025-2026 academic job market.

 <!--